DeMar DeRozan burns the Wizards at the buzzer as the Bulls grab a 120-119 win

 The refrain that Wizards players and coaches used when asked about the offense in the first three months of the season was some variation of “Shots just aren’t falling.”
 Saturday’s first 24 minutes made the 2021 version of Washington feel like a distant memory now that 2022 has arrived.

-The Wizards shot 56.8 percent in the first half, efficiency that helped them weather Chicago’s onslaught from three — the visitors went 9 for 17 from beyond the arc.
+The Wizards shot 56.8 percent in the first half, efficiency that helped them weather Chicago’s onslaught from three.

 Their fluid offense was even more noteworthy considering Washington played without a true point guard.
-Beal, Kentavious Caldwell-Pope (13 points, eight rebounds) and Kispert started at guard with Spencer Dinwiddie, Aaron Holiday and Raul Neto still in the coronavirus protocols, and the spacing worked well.
+Beal, Kentavious Caldwell-Pope (13 points, eight rebounds) and Kispert (10 points) started at guard with Spencer Dinwiddie, Aaron Holiday and Raul Neto still in the coronavirus protocols, and the spacing worked well.
 The Wizards had 17 assists on 25 buckets before halftime; 11 of those helpers came from Beal, who ended the half with 13 points and 11 assists.

+Beal and Kuzma attributed the ball movement to more aggression on offense — an attempt to compensate for the key guards who were out.

+“You look at the team: Guys are out; I have the ability to touch the ball a little bit more, not just stand in the corner and be a shooter,” Kuzma said.
+“It’s something I’ve got to figure out within myself, watching film and just being in attack mode at all times.”

 Waters comes aboard

 Washington’s coronavirus outbreak has been so debilitating that even its fill-in players are being affected.
-Wanamaker, who was added Thursday, entered the protocols after just one day and was unavailable Saturday.
+Wanamaker, who was added to the roster Thursday, entered the protocols after just one day and was unavailable Saturday.

-The team’s latest hardship signee woke up at 4 a.m.
+The Wizards’ latest hardship signee woke up at 4 a.m.
 Saturday to make his flight to D.C.
-Guard Tremont Waters, a 23-year-old out of LSU who had played in 39 games across three NBA seasons, had just about two hours of downtime between his flight, a mandatory coronavirus test, the Wizards’ walk-through and the game.
+Guard Tremont Waters, a 23-year-old out of LSU who has played in 39 games across three NBA seasons, had just about two hours of downtime between his flight, a mandatory coronavirus test, the Wizards’ walk-through and the game.

-“I hope he took a nap quickly,” Coach Wes Unseld Jr. said.
+“I hope he took a nap quickly,” Unseld said of Waters, who had two points and a steal in eight minutes.